ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 * Both OS disk and data disk must be a 'managed disk', not an 'unmanaged disk'.
-* When creating a VM with the ``azure_rm_virtualmachine`` module, you need to explicitly set the ``managed_disk_type`` parameter to change OS disk to 'Managed Disk'.
+* When creating a VM with the ``azure_rm_virtualmachine`` module, you need to explicitly set the ``managed_disk_type`` parameter to change the OS disk to a managed disk.
   Otherwise, OS disk becomes 'Unmanaged disk'.
 * When creating a data disk with azure_rm_manageddisk, you need to specify explicitly storage_account_type